Gareth Bale: Southampton

 On 17 April 2006, at the age of 16 years and 275 days, Bale became the second youngest player ever to play for Southampton (after Theo Walcott, who was 132 days younger) when he made his debut in the Saints' 2–0 victory against Millwall.
 On 6 August, Bale scored his first league goal, a free kick, to level the score at 1–1 against Derby County.
 The final score at Pride Park was 2–2.

 He scored again, at St Mary's, against Coventry City in the team's second game of the 2006–07 season with another free kick.
-Bale further developed his reputation as a free kick specialist when he struck the post from one against West Bromwich Albion.
+Bale further developed his reputation as a threat on free kicks when he struck the post from one against West Bromwich Albion.
 By 16 December 2006, Bale's goal count had risen to five, thanks to a late equaliser against Sunderland and free kicks away to Hull City and at home to Norwich City.

 In December 2006, he won the Carwyn James Award for the BBC Wales Young Sports Personality of the Year, and was named the Football League Young Player of the Year on 4 March 2007.
 This capped what was described in the local press as an "incredible" first full season as a professional footballer in which he was one of the Saints' "most creative players even (though operating) from the left-back position whilst his defending improved immeasurably as the season progressed."

 His final game for Southampton was in the first leg of the Championship play-off semi-final against Derby County on 12 May 2007.
 Bale suffered an injury during the second half, preventing him from appearing in the second leg.
 In total, he made 45 appearances for Southampton, scoring five goals.